Larry Norman: Family

 Norman married actress and model Pamela Fay Ahlquist in December 1971.
 They separated in 1978 and divorced in September 1980.

 In April 1982, Norman married Sarah Mae Finch.
 However another source indicates this was in April 1984.
 Finch had previously been married to Randy Stonehill from 1975 to 1980.
 The two had first met at a religious retreat in 1969.
 Their only child, Michael David Fariah Finch Norman, was born in August 1985.
 The couple divorced in 1995.

-In 2008, the Christian magazine World reported that Norman had allegedly fathered a son with an Australian woman during a 1988 tour.
+In 2008, World magazine speculated Norman fathered a son with an Australian woman during a 1988 tour, although definitive proof was never presented.

 Coronary issues and death

 In February 1992, Norman suffered a nine-hour heart attack that resulted in permanent heart damage, leading to frequent hospitalizations in the years that followed.
 By early 1995, Norman had been hospitalized thirteen times and had a defibrillator implant, which enabled him to perform occasional small concerts.

 After a lengthy illness, Norman died on February 24, 2008, at the age of 60 at his home in Salem, Oregon.
 The previous day he had posted on his website:

 I feel like a prize in a box of Cracker Jacks with God's hand reaching down to pick me up.
 I have been under medical care for months.
 My wounds are getting bigger.
 I have trouble breathing.
 I am ready to fly home.
 I won't be here much longer.
 I can't do anything about it.
 My heart is too weak.
 I want to say goodbye to everyone ...
 I want to say I love you.
 I'd like to push back the darkness with my bravest effort ...
 Goodbye, farewell, we will meet again.

 Following a public memorial on March 1 at the Church on the Hill in Turner, Oregon, Norman was buried in Salem's City View Cemetery.
 His tombstone reads: "Larry Norman / Evangelist Without Portfolio / 1947–2008 / Bloodstained Israelite".